ChenYW68/Chen-YW/_pages/cv.md

 * Development of highly efficient algorithms, such as variational Bayes and ensemble methods
 * Semiparametric modeling, such as kernel regression
 * Change point detection
-* Interdisciplinary applications like infectious diseases such as schistosomiasis, influenza vaccines, and chronic diseases such as long COVID.
+* Interdisciplinary applications like infectious diseases such as schistosomiasis, influenza vaccines, and chronic diseases such as long COVID

 Review activity
 ======